Healthy North Coast GP Telehealth* can provide episodic care when your regular GP is not available:

 If you require emergency assistance, call 000.

-In some cases, we may ask you to send in a image of your condition to aid in your consultation.
+In some cases, the telehealth GP may ask you to send in a image of your condition to aid in your consultation.
 The phone operator will advise you at the time of your call if you need to do this, and provide the instructions on how to do so.
 Your consultation can also be conducted via video.

 Temporary Exemption for all GPs Offering Telehealth to Patients in Flood-affected Areas